 In 1996, after 40 years of service, the Abbey sold the bindery to the craftsmen who had devoted their entire working lives to it.
-Although the bindery is no longer within the Abbey grounds, the work is continued to the same exacting standards set by the monks half a century earlier.
+Although the bindery was no longer within the Abbey grounds, the work continued to the same exacting standards set by the monks half a century earlier.
 All books, whether ancient or modern, receive the individual care and attention of craftsmen who really know how to judge a book by its cover!
-Although Father Anscar is no longer with us, his picture hangs on the wall, keeping watch over the bindery, making sure we never forget our roots.
+Although Father Anscar is no longer with us, we like to think that he is keeping watch over the bindery, making sure we never forget our roots.

-The Abbey Bookbindery is now owned and managed by Paul Berry, a qualified bookbinder with more than 40 years’ service at the bindery.
+Today the Abbey Bookbindery is owned and managed by Paul Berry, a qualified bookbinder with 47 years’ service at the bindery.
 Starting his career in 1973, Paul first came into contact with the bindery through the Abbey Choir.
 He successfully completed a 5-year apprenticeship at Guildford College and obtained an Advanced Craft Certificate in Bookbinding with the City and Guilds of London Institute.
 Since then, his love of bookbinding has only grown.
-Today he continues to be committed to the craft and to utilising his honed skills to deliver the highest quality work to his customers.
+He continues to be committed to the craft and to utilising his honed skills to deliver the highest quality work to his customers.

 The Abbey Bookbindery moved from the grounds of Farnborough Abbey to a site in Deepcut, Camberley in 1996, which remained the home of the business for the next 24 years.

 In 2020, the Abbey Bookbindery moved again, this time to Paul Berry’s home, the benefits of which include the fact that Mrs Berry can now bring him coffee!